SEO Competitor Analysis: Keywords, Backlinks, and Strategy | Linkflow

 You can also use a crawl tree visualization if that makes it easier to understand.

-If everything’s super well-connected, they’re using some sort of hub-and-spoke or topic clustering strategy — a.k.a., they know what they’re doing.
+If everything’s super well-connected, they’re using some sort of hub-and-spoke or topic clustering strategy.
+In other words, they know what they’re doing.

 Next, look at their top-ranking pages.
 I do this using the Organic keywords report on Ahrefs.